-Mendocino County identified up to \$209,000 of Workforce Education and Training (WET) funds that were slated for expenditures or reversion by the end of the 2017-2018 Fiscal Year.
-Mendocino County plans to spend any unspent funds over the remaining two years of the current Three Year Plan in accordance with Department of Health Care Services Information Notice 17-059 instructions that "CFTN or WET funds that were not spent within ten years will be deemed to have been reverted and reallocated to the county of origin for the purpose it was originally intended."
+Mendocino County identified up to \$203,001 of Workforce Education and Training (WET) funds that were slated for expenditures or reversion by the end of the 2017-2018 Fiscal Year.
+Mendocino County plans to spend any unspent funds over the final year of the current Three Year Plan in accordance with Department of Health Care Services Information Notice 17-059 instructions that "CFTN or WET funds that were not spent within ten years will be deemed to have been reverted and reallocated to the county of origin for the purpose it was originally intended."
 Mendocino County prioritizes projects that have been supported for funding during the Three Year Program and Expenditure planning process or through the ongoing stakeholder processes.

-Workforce Development and Collaborative Partnership Training: Mendocino County will continue to provide consultation and training resources to improve the capacity of Mendocino County's mental health plan staff and contracted providers, consumer and family members, and partnering agencies.
+Workforce Development and Collaborative Partnership Training: Mendocino County will continue to collaborate and provide training resources to improve the capacity of Mendocino County's mental health plan staff and contracted providers, consumer and family members, and partnering agencies.
+Trainings include the development of Crisis Intervention Training, a joint effort between MHSA and the Stepping Up Initiative.
 Consultation and training will prioritize: